ekoindia/openapi-spec/markdown/README.md

 }
 ```

-### 1.5 Customer eKYC
+### 1.5 Customer Biometric eKYC
-One-time e-KYC of the agent using the biometric device
+One-time e-KYC of the agent using fingerprint scanning with a biometric device.

 #### Details
 - **Method:** PUT